RickPoh95/DevOps-Challenges/README.md

 # DevOps-Challenges
 ## DevOps &amp; Cloud Support Bootcamp (Cohort 5) Challenges

-All this challenges is provided by our instructor to let us have a better understanding + hand-on experience on the tool that we learn during this 3 month Bootcamp. :muscle: :cloud:
+All this challenges is provided by our instructor to let us have a better understanding + hand-on experience on the tool that we learn during this 3 month Bootcamp. :muscle:

 ### Below is the list of the challenges: